Your Men’s Shed must be a safe place for your members and visitors. This means making plans about how you will manage any risks in your Men’s Shed.

 The Health and Safety Executive produce very helpful advice.
 They also provide example risk assessments, which can give you a good starting point.
 This is a very good link to a Health and Safety Toolbox.

-Part of your Shed ‘paid’ Membership benefit if you use our insurance partner Greenwood Insurance are some Risk Assessment documents also to help you.
+Part of your Shed ‘paid’ Membership benefit if you use our insurance partner Greenwood Moreland Insurance Brokers are some Risk Assessment documents also to help you.
 Be sure to ask for them when your quote is finalised.

 Also you will find loads of information in the Australian Men’s Shed‘How to run a Shed’ manual which is also part of your paid SMSA Shed membership (£20 per Shed per year).
 Be sure to have your Shed get all these benefits and become a paid up Shed member – Join-SMSA